The Ultimate Guide to Safely Return Your Staff to the Office

-For example, you can integrate these sensors with your desk booking system, not only alerting your office team to clean the desk but also making it available as soon as possible to maximise your occupancy rates, in the safest way possible.
+For example, you can integrate these sensors with your desk booking system, not only alerting your office team to clean the desk but also making it available as soon as possible to maximize your occupancy rates, in the safest way possible.
 You can learn more here.

 2. Communicate regularly and transparently with your employees

 Communicating with your employees does not stop after the conference call recommended above.